Thomas Pearce (British Army officer)

 Thomas Pearce, PC (c.
 1670 – 1739) was an English army officer, a privy councillor and a member of parliament.
 During the War of the Spanish Succession he was deputy commander-in-chief in Portugal later serving in Gibraltar.
 He was appointed to Ireland in 1715, spending his last five years in Dublin where he died in 1739, General of his Majesty's Forces in Ireland.

 Family

 Third and youngest son of Edward Pearce (1620 – 1683) of Parson's Green Fulham and his wife Mary (1635 – 1728), daughter of Dudley Carleton and his second wife Lucy Croft.
-Thomas was baptised 1 March 1669/1670 at St Mary-in-the-Marsh Norwich near his father's Whitlingham estate.
+Thomas was baptised 1 March 1669/1670 at St Mary in the Marsh, Norwich near his father's Whitlingham estate.

 Pearce married Mary daughter of William Hewes of Wrexham and his wife Sarah daughter of Thomas Wayte, governor of Beeston Castle, Cheshire.
-They had three sons and two daughters, daughter Ann married her first cousin, noted Irish architect Edward Lovett Pearce.
+They had three sons and two daughters, his daughter Ann married her first cousin, noted Irish architect Edward Lovett Pearce and son of Thomas's brother, General Edward Pearce.

 His main Irish residence was at Altidore Castle in County Wicklow.

 Pearce had good political links through close family in London and Dublin.